HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 This [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html) (IG):

-1. Describes the clinical information necessary to create a [SMART Health Card] identifying vaccination and testing status for infectious diseases such as [COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
+1. Describes the clinical information necessary to create a [SMART Health Card] identifying vaccination and laboratory testing status for infectious diseases such as [COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
 2. Describes a minimal set of patient information (name and contact information) that is also included in the [SMART Health Card].

 The goal of this IG is to constrain resources for use specifically in [SMART Health Cards].
 This applies to the contents of both digital and paper Health Cards, including Health Cards produced via a Health Card-specific FHIR endpoint like `[base]/Patient/:id/$HealthWallet.issueVc`.
 This IG is not applicable to general purpose FHIR endpoints like `[base]/Patient/:id/Immunization`; these are governed by other IGs like [US Core](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-immunization.html).

-#### Compatibility with IIS

-Resources representing a vaccination and associated data should be able to be directly populated with data from [IIS](https://www.cdc.gov/vaccines/programs/iis/index.html) implementations using the [HL7 v2.5.1 Implementation Guide for Immunization Messaging, Release 1.5](https://repository.immregistries.org/resource/hl7-version-2-5-1-implementation-guide-for-immunization-messaging-release-1-5-1/).

 ### Actors